AGB556/BISMUTH/README.md

 Enclosed, hoping to reach chamber temps of ~60C at least, Nozzle of at least 300C, maybe even 350C

+Nevermore Carbon Filter to allow for printing of all materials safely.

 Above all, this should be fast.
 Very Fast.
 And relatively cheap and easy to make.
 And, it should be able to print some "engineering grade materials".
 Finally, fun is the #1 priority

 Links: